davidmoshal/matching/README.md

 #### Time in Force
 Determines when the Order is in effect.
-* Good till cancel - Effective until cancelled (by request or by the exchange)
+* Good till cancel - Effective until cancelled (by request or by the Exchange)
-* Day - Effective until the current business date is over
+* Day - Effective until the current Business Date is over
-* Good till day - Effective until the given business date is over
+* Good till day - Effective until the given Business Date is over
-* Immediate or cancel - Immediately match book entries and cancel the unmatched quantities
+* Immediate or cancel - Immediately match Book entries and cancel the unmatched quantities
 * Fill or kill - Fill the full quantity of the Order or kill the Order

 #### Trade rules
 * Aggressors take the better execution price.
 For example, if a Sell @ 15 is passive, and a Buy @ 20 is aggressor, then the Trade is executed @ 15 so the aggressor gets a better execution price.
 * The Order Book is prioritised by price and then time.
 Firstly, better prices come first, i.e. higher buy prices and lower buy prices.
-For the same price, the earlier Orders come first.
+For the same price, the earlier Orders or Quotes come first.
 * No customer can match its own Orders.
 * Market makers cannot match another Market makers.
 One of parties in the trade must have real products or money.